-Federal Income Taxation (21271).
-3 units.
+Federal Income Taxation (21369).
+4 units.
 An introductory course on the federal income taxation of individuals and businesses.
-The course will provide an overview of the basic legal doctrine and will emphasize statutory interpretation and a variety of income tax policy issues.
-The class will consider the role of the courts, the Congress, and the IRS in making tax law and tax policy and will apply (and question) the traditional tax policy criteria of fairness, efficiency, and administrability.
-Topics will include fringe benefits, business expenses, the interest deduction, the taxation of the family, and capital gains.
+The course will provide an overview of the basic legal doctrine and of the statutory expression of this doctrine.
+The course will emphasize the structure of tax law and the relationship between this structure and the fundamental choice of the tax base.
+Doctrinal topics covered will include fringe benefits, business expenses, the interest deduction, the taxation of the family, and capital gains.
+In addition, the course will address basic questions of tax policy, with a special emphasis on the demands fairness places on the tax system.
 No prerequisites.
 Examination.
-H. E. Smith.
+D. Markovits.